Choose Your Training

 Health and Fitness

-“Trot to Trim” is an excellent health and fitness activity for weight control.
+As a result of your participation in Debbie’s health and fitness activity, you will experience weight control.
 Horseback riding provides the combination of a cardiovascular workout with balance, strength, and stability.
 This activity engages body awareness, quick thinking, improves flexibility, and muscle tone.
 In particular it provides isometric exercise to the core muscles and your legs.
 We will exercise abdominal, back and pelvic muscles during the rhythmic gait.
 The inner thighs and pelvic muscles get the biggest workout as a rider balance themselves with the cadence of the horse.
 This creates a cardiovascular experience resulting in improve respiration and blood circulation.
 In the cantor, other muscle groups such as quadriceps and hamstring are worked intensively.
 Finally, the sense of fulfillment is achieved from being healthy, connection with the horse, and mental wellbeing.

 We teach natural horsemanship principals in all of our programs.
 Our objective is to give riders the skills to build trust and understanding with their equine partners.
 We give detailed instruction on how to use the exercises and tools offered by the Natural Horsemanship Training programs.
 Debbie studied the Cowboy gurus, Clinton Anderson, Dennis Reis, Pat Parelli and Julie Goodnight (Cowgirl) and is ready to apply the best of their practices..
 All of our horses are trained and schooled in natural horsemanship techniques.
 Essentially these techniques teach the horse to move away from pressure while the rider is on the ground and in ways the rider will eventually ask the horse to perform while being ridden.